How to Make A Pentagon Fabric Ball / Easy DIY Baby Gift Idea

 Free Fabric Ball Pattern

-7. Turn inside out and stuff firmly
+7. Turn inside out and stuff the fabric ball firmly

 Add jingle bells now if you want the ball to make a sound.
 I like to add 4-5 bells per ball.
 Make sure they are secured in the middle of the stuffing and not on the outside edges.